1And he went into the synagogue again and a man was there with a shriveled hand.

 19and Judas Iscariot (who also betrayed him).

-20and the multitude comes together again, to such an extent that they were not able to eat bread.
+20and the crowd came together again, to such an extent that they were not even able to eat bread.

-21And when those who were close to him heard it, they set out to take custody of him, for they said, “He is out of his mind.”
+21And when his family heard it, they went out to seize him, for they said, “He is out of his mind.”

 22And the experts in the law who came down from Jerusalem were saying, “He has Beelzebul, and by the ruler of the demons he casts out the demons.”

-23And he called them to him and began speaking to them in parables, “How is the Adversarya able to cast out the Adversary?
+23And he called them over to himself and began speaking to them in parables, “How is the Adversarya able to cast out the Adversary?

 24And if a kingdom is divided against itself, that kingdom is not able to stand.